MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/listview/customizing-list-appearance.md

 - Set the `ListView`'s `ItemsSource` to that list.
 - Set `IsGroupingEnabled` to true.
 - Set [`GroupDisplayBinding`](http://developer.xamarin.com/api/property/Xamarin.Forms.ListView.GroupDisplayBinding/) to bind to the property of the groups that is being used as the title of the group.
 - [Optional] Set [`GroupShortNameBinding`](http://developer.xamarin.com/api/property/Xamarin.Forms.ListView.GroupShortNameBinding/) to bind to the property of the groups that is being used as the short name for the group.
-The short name is used for the jump lists (rigt-side column on iOS, tile grid on Windows Phone).
+The short name is used for the jump lists (right-side column on iOS).

 Start by creating a class for the groups: